Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

  - The Panarchic Purist-Preservationists -
 	 - The Rundown
 		 - They're boring.
 They invent procedures and try to use them the same way every time.
 They're also chaotic.
 They catalogue procedures from across the galaxy and switch between them unpredictably.
 They do this to study bureaucracy itself.
 Forever.
-		 - The Panarchic Purist-Preservationists believe that every government which ever existed had at least one good idea and - officially - at least ten virtuous people working for it.
+		 - The Panarchic Purist-Preservationists, aka the Ritualists, believe that every government which ever existed had at least one good idea.
 They're trying to find and update those ideas in both past and present governing structures.
 		 - They lean towards serenity, but are somewhat averse to unity.
 This leads to a society of many societies, constantly splintering and reforming as it invents new titles and new excuses for ceremony.
-Panarchic ritualists have a sometimes-criticized tendency to join multiple organizations and then do just enough for each of them to let them curate collections of titles and sinecures.
+This is Panarchic multi-governance as administrated by the Ritualists, who do it most purely of Panarchists.
 		 - They enjoy recreational simulations, and not in the video gaming sense.
 Whole societies of Panarchic Purist-Preservationists sometimes get involved in recreational simulations.
 They recreate dead systems of government and ancient cultures just because they want to.
 Many of the practical governing structures of the Panarchy were originally created for recreational reasons with real world productivity ocurring only as an incidental side effect, much to the frustration of non-Panarchists who find themselves referring to the authority of people who were just setting something up on a whim a few centuries ago.
 		 - One of the things that drives them towards automation research is that it lets them automate away labor tasks so that they can spend more time doing what they find fun.
 Which just happens to be stuff that other people find BORING.
 		 - Since they only get hung up on status issues *for fun*, they're actually really respectful to the staff.
 That makes them both popular among service workers and a population happy to *be* respectful service workers themselves.
 The waiter serving hors d'oeuvres today might be a famous Panarch somewhere else in a different organization.
 When everything is going ideally, the waiters and the maidstaff are *also* a part of the majestic ritual.
 		 - Military simulations are typically also included under the ritualist historic recreations, as are nastier things still.
 An amazing number of people will consent to being whipped in a slave roleplay if it happens only in a negotiated manner, and it's no secret that the best warriors tend to keep a cool head.
+		 - Some of these people cry for compassion and believe that the Commonwealth is too insistent on driving misery out of society.
+Others deeply value happiness as a means of improving influence, which is to say the love of immortality itself.
+Defining influence as the love of immortality reveals what the Panarchy Ritualists value most.
 	 - The Value of Immortality
 		 - The Panarchy thinks that everyone should be immortal.
 Everyone's eternal paradise exists somewhere in their galactic simulations.
 Needless to say, immortality does them a great service.
 		 - These guys are amazing for the value of immortality!
 Influence structures argue constantly for making more people immortal.
 They reach through every level of every society trying to make more people immortal.
 They are downright chaotic in their defenses of immortalizing people, and when they fail at doing it medically, they grieve through all the cultural power they can bring to bear.